PAPIsdotio/latam-2018/cfp-guidelines.md

-# Call for Proposals — PAPIs LatAm (June 20-21, 2018 - São Paulo)
+# Call for Proposals

 PAPIs is the 1st series of international conferences dedicated to **real-world Machine Learning applications, techniques, and tools**.
 Previous editions took place in Boston, Sydney, Barcelona, Paris, Valencia, London, and PAPIs is now coming back to São Paulo!
-It brings together engineers, scientists, researchers, hackers and managers (250 attendees per day, over 2 days) who meet to share experiences and discover the latest innovations, techniques and tools to build ML applications.
+It brings together engineers, scientists, researchers, hackers and managers (250 attendees per day, over 2 days) who meet to share experiences and discover the latest innovations, techniques, and tools to build ML applications.
 Find out more at [papis.io/latam](http://www.papis.io/latam).

 ## Key dates